 This course covers laws, regulations, ethics, politics, social diversity, economics, and the globalization issues related to mass media communications.
 The focus of this course is to develop an understanding of current and past applications, methods, styles and techniques of each medium used in mass media communication.
-Examines the roles of books, newspapers, magazines, radio, television, motion pictures, advertising, and social media play in influencing individual's understanding related to how various media affect society in the digital age.
+Examines the roles of books, newspapers, magazines, radio, television, motion pictures, advertising, and social media play in influencing individuals within society.
+Develops each individual's understanding related to how various media affect society in the digital age.